MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

   - Display
   - User interaction

-- a **MicroEJ-ready device**, an hardware device that has been previously programmed with a MicroEJ Multi-Sandbox Firmware.
+- an hardware device that has been previously programmed with a Multi-Sandbox Firmware.
-  A MicroEJ Firmware is a binary instance of MicroEJ runtime for a target hardware board.
-  MicroEJ Virtual Devices and MicroEJ Firmwares share the same version (there is a 1:1 mapping).
+  Virtual Devices and Multi-Sandbox Firmware share the same version (there is a 1:1 mapping).

-Please refer to the :ref:`kernel-developer-guide` to learn more on Multi-Sandbox Firmwares and Virtual Devices, and how to create them.
+Please refer to the :ref:`kernel-developer-guide` to learn more on Multi-Sandbox Firmware and Virtual Devices, and how to create them.

 The next chapters explain how to create, test and publish Sandboxed Applications.
 But before starting, there are fundamental concepts that need to be understood about Sandboxed Applications.